OdellDotson/a_to_b/README.txt

 ################################### Notes

-I spent between 6 and 8 total hours on this project, spread across three days.
-I had a blast with this project!
-I would have liked to implement some smarter policies if I had more time, but I was plesantly surprised that the simple nearest-neighbor pather actually works better than expected.

 I've noticed something somewhat interesting about the algorithm's behavior on a 10x10 map when generating a new reqeust each 5 t-steps.
 It seems to reach a steady state of delivering about 2 passengers every 10 time steps, with an average of <10 passengers and <10 active requests.